dbt-labs/jaffle-shop-generator/README.md

 Finding a good data set to practice, learn, or teach analytics engineering with can be difficult.
 Most open datasets are great for machine learning -- they offer single wide tables that you can manipulate and analyze.
 Full, real relational databases on the other hand are generally protected by private companies.
 Not only that, but they're a bit _too_ real.
 To get to a state that a beginner or intermediate person can understand, there needs to be an advanced amount of analytics engineering transformation applied.

+To that end, this project generates relatively simple, clean (but importantly, not _perfect_) data for a variety of entities in discrete tables, which can be transformed and combined into analytical building blocks.
+There are even trends (like seasonality) and personas (like buying patterns) that can be sussed out through data modeling!

 ## Approach

 Coming soon.